darkrenaissance/darkfi/bin/deg/README.md

 % ./deg
 ```

-## Config

-On first run, `deg` will create a config file in the config directory
-specific to your operating system.

-To use `deg` you will need to open the config file and modify it.
-Enter
-the RPC port of the node you want to connect to and title them as you
-see fit.
-The default config file uses localhost, but you can replace
-this with hostname or external IP address.

 If you are using default ports for the daemon you want to debug:
 ```shell
 % # darkirc default RPC is localhost:26660